YINI-lang/YINI-spec/NEW-YINI-Specification.md

 * Add position info for each token/value in case of errors.
 * Normalize all booleans and nulls internally.
-* Consider strict and lenient modes in the parser (e.g. allow trailing commas or not).
+* Consider strict and lazy/lenient modes in the parser (e.g. allow trailing commas or not).
 * (?)
 Optionally log ignored lines (e.g., with --) for debugging.